-Periodontal Therapy in Ann Arbor
+Periodontal Therapy – Ann Arbor, MI

 Phases of Gum Disease

-As the condition continues to worsen and becomes periodontitis, gums begin to recede from your teeth, allowing pockets of bacteria to form.
+As the condition continues to worsen and becomes periodontitis, the gums will begin to recede from your teeth, allowing pockets of bacteria to form.
 These bacteria can destroy gum tissue and the underlying bone structure that holds your teeth in place.
-Furthermore, research has shown that gum disease may be linked to a number of systemic health problems, including hypertension, stroke and heart disease; osteoporosis; depression; and pregnancy complications.
+Furthermore, research has shown that gum disease may be linked to a number of systemic health problems, including hypertension, stroke, heart disease, osteoporosis, depression, and pregnancy complications.